-Actually, I first saw it again in a TV show with Paul Hollywood from The Great British Bake Off.
+I then saw this bread again in a TV show with Paul Hollywood from The Great British Bake Off.
 He went to Sullivan Street Bakery and made no knead bread with Jim Lahey, who is considered no knead bread’s baby daddy.

 Seriously.
-This bread is NOT easy.
+The original no knead bread might not need any kneading, but it is NOT easy.
 It requires actual, serious bread making skills.

-I’m not terrible at making bread, but I’m pretty terrible at planning.
+I’m not terrible at making bread, but I’m pretty terrible at planning right now.
 And I have mini humans who have demands.
 In short: I neither have the time nor patience to fiddle my bread dough for any length of time.

 This bread has 3 steps:

 - stir ingredients together, cover and let sit for 2 hours

 - heat a Dutch oven with the lid, add baking parchment, flour and dump in the risen dough